2025 Rajasthan Royals season

-The 2025 season was the 16th season for the Indian Premier League franchise Rajasthan Royals.
-They were one of the ten teams competing in the 2025 Indian Premier League.
-They finished in third place in the previous season.
-Riyan Parag was announced as the stand-in captain for Sanju Samson.
+The 2025 season was the 16th season for the Indian Premier League (IPL) cricket franchise Rajasthan Royals.
+They were one of the ten teams that competed in the 2025 IPL.
+The team was captained by Sanju Samson and coached by Rahul Dravid.

-The 2025 Indian Premier League season was a challenging one for Rajasthan Royals (RR), as they failed to qualify for the playoffs, finishing with just 8 points from 14 matches.
-Their campaign was marked by inconsistency and missed opportunities, culminating in finishing 9th in the league stage.

-Background
+Rajasthan Royals were the second team to be eliminated from the 2025 IPL and finished the season in ninth place with four wins from 14 matches.
+Yashasvi Jaiswal scored the most runs (559) while Wanindu Hasaranga, Jofra Archer and Maheesh Theekshana took the most wickets (11 each) for Rajasthan in the 2025 season.

+Pre-season

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament features ten teams competing in 74 matches from 22 March to 25 May 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Rajasthan Royals had previously won the title once in the 2008 inaugural IPL.
+The team finished in third place in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
+Rajasthan played most of their home matches at Sawai Mansingh Stadium with two matches played at ACA Cricket Stadium.

-In September 2024, it was announced that Rahul Dravid would replace Kumar Sangakkara as Rajasthan's head coach, while Vikram Rathour would join as the batting coach.
-In February 2025, Sairaj Bahutule joined Rajasthan as a bowling coach.

 Player retention

 Franchises were allowed to retain a maximum of six players from their squad, including a maximum of five recent international players.
 Franchises were required to submit their retention lists before 31 October 2024.
-Rajasthan retained six players including Sanju Samson and Riyan Parag.
+Rajasthan retained six players, including captain Sanju Samson.